quantopian/zipline/docs/source/bundles.rst

    $ zipline ingest -b quandl
    $ zipline ingest

-Either command should only take a few minutes to download the data.
+Either command should only take a few minutes to download and process the data.

 .. note::

-   Quandl has discontinued this dataset early 2018 and it no longer updates, but is a reasonable starting point to try out Zipline without setting up your own dataset.
+   Quandl has discontinued this dataset early 2018 and it no longer updates.
+Regardless, it is a useful starting point to try out Zipline without setting up your own dataset.

+:: _new_bundle

 Writing a New Bundle
 ~~~~~~~~~~~~~~~~~~~~